nodejs/node/doc/api/http.md

 serve static local files, using `directory` as the root.
 Please note that when specifying a `host` other than `localhost`, you are exposing your local file system to all the machines that can connect to your computer.

+If specified and not `null`, `filter` will be called with two arguments: the first one if the request URL string (the URL that is present in the actual HTTP request), and the second one is the `file:` `URL` that was generated from the base directory and the request URL.
+If the function returns a falsy value, the request will be blocked.

 If `port` is omitted or is 0, the operating system will assign an arbitrary unused port, which it's output will be the standard output.